krittin-ch/krittin-ch.github.io/content/_index.md

           size: cover
           position: center
           parallax: true
-  - block: markdown
+  # - block: markdown
-    id: research
+  #   id: research
-    content:
+  #   content:
-      title: '📚 My Research'
+  #     title: '📚 My Research'
-      subtitle: ''
+  #     subtitle: ''
-      text: |-
+  #     text: |-
+  #       <small>
+  #       I have involved in research environment and AI since my first summer of undergraduate study where I had a chance to have an intership with NECTEC.
+My first project was to create an MLP for mmWave beam and blockage prediction utilizing Sub-6 GHz signals under the supervision of Dr. Paramin Sangwongnam.

+  #       In my second interhsip, I researched on multi-object detection for autonomous driving leading to the project underreview Image and Vision Computing journal  (SJR: Q1, Cite Score: 7.1, Impact Factor: 5.2) under the supervision of Dr. Paramin Sangwongnam and Assoc.
+Prof. Dr.Chalie Charoenlarpnopparut.

+  #       I also had the opportunity to collaborate with

+  #       </small>

-        Use this area to speak to your mission.
+  #       Use this area to speak to your mission.
 I'm a research scientist in the Moonshot team at DeepMind.
 I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+  #       I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+  #       Please reach out to collaborate 😃

+  #       National Electronics and Computer Technology Center (NECTEC) is a statutory government organization under the National Science and Technology Development Agency (NSTDA).
-    design:
+  #   design:
-      columns: '1'
+  #     columns: '1'
   - block: collection
-    id: papers
+    id: research
     content:
-      title: Recent Projects
+      title: Projects
       text: ""
       filters:
         folders: